Chisenbop is a method of doing basic arithmetic using your fingers.

 The thumb counts as five, so here's how to represent five through

-The left hand represents multiples of ten, with the right thumb
+The left hand represents multiples of ten, with the left thumb

 representing 50.
 Here's how the left hand works:

 Below is a place to practice your counting techniques.
 You can use it

 in a number of ways.
 Press the add 1, add 10, subtract 1, and

 subtract 10 buttons to see the various combinations.
 You can also

 enter in any two-digit value into the text box, hit the tab key, and

 Note that I showed the fingers either fully extended or completely